 Most of this took us by surprise: the manifesto had a real, visceral impact on many people around the world.
-We appeared to be saying what many were thinking but hadn’t put words to.
-And, while we had focused in the manifesto on writing, we found that many non-writers – artists, thinkers, scientists, farmers – were attracted to the Project too.
+It seemed we were putting into words thoughts that others had been arriving at from different directions.
+And, while our focus in the manifesto had been on writing, we found that many non-writers – artists, scientists, musicians, farmers – were attracted to the Project too.

-After the launch of the manifesto, we began work on Dark Mountain book one, our first anthology of Uncivilised writing and art.
+After the launch of the manifesto, we began work on Dark Mountain: Issue 1, our first anthology of Uncivilised writing and art.
 There was an enthusiastic response to our call for submissions, and the book was published in summer 2010.
 The list of over 40 contributors included John Michael Greer, Alastair McIntosh, Mario Petrucci, Jay Griffiths, Glyn Hughes, Louis Jenkins and Melanie Challenger.

-2011 saw the publication of Dark Mountain book two, whose 40 contributors included Naomi Klein, David Abram, Jay Griffiths, Luanne Armstrong, Susan Richardson and John Rember.
+2011 saw the publication of Dark Mountain: Issue 2, whose 40 contributors included Naomi Klein, David Abram, Jay Griffiths, Luanne Armstrong, Susan Richardson and John Rember.
 In the summer of 2011, the second Uncivilisation festival was held at the Sustainability Centre in Hampshire.
-Around 300 people attended the event, which featured panel discussions on economic collapse, wild poetry walks, unique late night theatrical events and a wide menu of talks, readings and performances.
+Around 300 people attended the event, which featured panel discussions on collapsonomics, wild poetry walks, late night theatre in the woods and a wide menu of talks, readings and performances.

 2012 saw a third book and festival, and also saw the Project collaborating with other institutions, including the Bristol Festival of Ideas and the EcoPsychology Network.

-2013 saw the Project continue to grow and spread in influence.
 There are now 18 local Dark Mountain groups in 8 different countries, many of whom communicate through the online Dark Mountain network – an open forum for those interested in the Project to come together.
 The network currently has over 1700 members, and our mailing list is over 2000-strong.
-This year sees us expanding our publishing operation and continuing our collaborations with other networks, projects, writers and artists.

 What is 'Uncivilisation'?

-As well as being the name of our manifesto and our festivals, Uncivilisation – a word we think we coined – is a concept indelibly associated with Dark Mountain, and it has been interpreted in different ways.
+As well as being the name of our manifesto and the festivals we organised between 2010-13, Uncivilisation – a word we think we coined – is a concept indelibly associated with Dark Mountain, and it has been interpreted in different ways.
 Some people, for example, have interpreted it as a political term – a call to destroy civilisation.
 This is not quite what we had in mind when we began to use the word, though we can see why it might sound that way.

-For us, Uncivilisation is a process: the stripping away of forms of thinking and ways of seeing which might be termed ‘civilised’ – those associated, for example, with control, measurement, management, disconnection from nature, reason-over-intuition and the like.
-Our art, our writing and our culture more generally is, we believe, over-civilised.
+For us, Uncivilisation is a process: the stripping away of forms of thinking and ways of seeing which might be termed ‘civilised’ – those associated, for example, with the illusion of control, the restriction of reality to that which can be measured and managed, disconnection from nature, the enthronement of a particular kind of rationality over other ways of knowing and feeling, and the like.
+The art, writing and culture we see around us is, we believe, over-civilised.
 As an alternative, we propose a form of cultural engagement which is rooted in place and time, takes an ecocentric view of the world and is not taken in by ephemeral promises of growth, progress and human glory.

 How do you operate, and who funds you?

 Paul is the Project’s Editorial Director, overseeing the publication of our books and the content of this website.
-Dougald is our Managing Editor, running our subscriptions operation and overseeing the business.
+Dougald is our Managing Editor, working on strategy, communications and the sustainability of the project.

-Sophie McKeand is our admin manager and editorial assistant, Nick Hunt is our blog editor, and Charlotte Du Cann manages the distribution of our publications.
+Sophie McKeand is our admin manager and editorial assistant, Nick Hunt is our blog editor, and Charlotte Du Cann is our art editor and distribution manager.
 All of them are supported by the Dark Mountain steering group, an informal network of people who have been involved in the Project for some time, and who help decide its direction.
 They meet at least once a year.
 You can find out more about the Dark Mountain team here.